truongnh1992/gemini-ai-code-reviewer/README.md

           INPUT_EXCLUDE: "*.md,*.txt,package-lock.json,*.yml,*.yaml" # Optional: exclude patterns separated by commas
 ```

-4. Commit codes to your repository, and `Gemini AI Code Reviewer` will start working on your pull requests.
+4. Commit codes to your repository, and working on your pull requests.
+5. When you're ready to review the PR, you can trigger the workflow by commenting `/gemini-review` in the PR.

 ## How It Works

 This GitHub Action uses the Gemini AI API to provide code review feedback.
 It works by: